Engee documentation

 Out[0]:

-From the figure, it can be seen that without pulse accumulation, the Pd can only be about 0.24 at Pfa 1e-3.
-When two pulses are accumulated, as shown in the Monte Carlo simulation above, for the same Pfa Pd is about 0.53.
+It can be seen from the figure that without pulse accumulation, Pd can only be about 0.24 at Pfa 1e-3.
+When two pulses accumulate, as shown in the Monte Carlo simulation above, for the same Pfa, the Pd is about 0.53.

 Conclusion

-This example has shown how the use of multiple signal sampling in detection can improve the probability of detection while maintaining the desired level of false alarm probability.
-In particular, it has been shown how the use of a longer signal or pulse accumulation method can improve Pd.
-An example shows the relationship between Pd, Pfa, the ROC curve and the Albersheim equation.
-The efficiency is calculated using Monte Carlo simulations.
+This example showed how using multiple signal sampling during detection can increase the probability of detection while maintaining the desired false alarm probability level.
+In particular, it was shown how using a longer signal or pulse accumulation method can improve Pd.
+The example shows the relationship between the Pd, Pfa, ROC curve and the Alberheim equation.
+The efficiency is calculated using Monte Carlo simulation.